KL-Yang/seagate_central_linux/README.md

-# seagate_centeral_linux
+# Seagate_central_linux

-The following two files are patch for OpenWRT 15.05's cns3xxx
+The following two files are patch for OpenWRT 15.05's cns3xxx kernel

 1. 901_seagate_central_ethernet_smp.patch

 2. config_seagate_smp

-Both ethernet and SMP are working fine, can boot into debian Jessie and compile the kernel itself locally with -j2
+Usage:

+Clone linux-3.18.y stable branch, apply OpenWRT 15.05's cns3xxx target kernel patch, then apply this patch.
+Cross-compile the kernel on a Debian PC and the kernel should boot on Seagate Central NAS with Debian Jessie armel rootfs.
+SATA, Ethernet and SMP are working fine in my test and I can compile the kernel itself on Seagate Central with -j2 to validate the stability of kernel.
+USB and RTC is not working yet.
+All the thanks goes to OpenWRT.